-You can search for nodes and edges by column value directly through the search field in the Tool Bar, and by clicking the Search Table button in the Table Panel for Node and Edge tables.
-For example, to select nodes or edges with a column value that starts with STE, type ste in the search bar.
+You can search for nodes and edges by column value directly through Cytoscape's tool bar.
+For example, to select nodes or edges with a column value that starts with "STE", type ste in the search bar.
 The search is case-insensitive.
 The is a wildcard character that matches zero or more characters, while ? matches exactly one character.
-So ste? would match STE2 but would not match STE12.
+So ste? would match "STE2" but would not match "STE12".
 Searching for ste would match both.

 To search a specific column, you can prefix your search term with the column name followed by a :.
-For example, to select nodes and edges that have a COMMON column value that starts with STE, use common: ste.
+For example, to select nodes and edges that have a "COMMON" column value that starts with "STE", use common:ste.
 If you don't specify a particular column, all columns will be searched.